nkratzke/JEdUnit/readme.md

 special kinds of educational specifics that are hardly covered by current testing frameworks.

 - Checkstyle integration to foster "readable" code.
+- Randomized test case generation to handle overfitting cheats.
-- Parser integration and an easy to use selector model (comparable to CSS selectors for a DOM-tree) that enables to formulate
+- Parser integration and an easy to use selector model (comparable to CSS selectors for a DOM-tree).
-- checks to detect the import of non allowed libraries,
+- Selectors enable to detect the import of non allowed libraries,
-- checks to detect the use of non allowed programming constructs like loops, methods, lambda functions, and so on
+- the use of non allowed programming constructs like loops, methods, lambda functions, and so on
-- checks to detect the import of non allowed reflection libraries or method calls that enable "Injection" attacks or the redirection to reference solutions
+- or the import of non allowed reflection libraries or method calls that enable "Injection" attacks or the redirection to reference solutions